COVID-19 Medicago's Development Programs

 The use of an adjuvant can be of particular importance in a pandemic situation since it may reduce the amount of vaccine protein required per dose, allowing more vaccine doses to be produced and therefore contributing to protect more people.

 How can I volunteer for the human clinical trials?

 Trial recruitment is conducted by a specialized independent third-party clinical trial organization.
 To maintain the integrity of the trial, Medicago is not able to participate in recruitment.
-You can find more information, including clinical trials site contacts at ClinicalTrials.gov.
+You can find more information at COVID-19 Vaccine Study.

 Is Medicago publicly traded?